-Current segmentation algorithms often struggle to deal with non-optimal images where poor contrast, signal variability, or high complexity of biological structures mean that you must compromise your analyses and work with a solution that accommodates some of their data, but not all

-This results in multiple, specialized tools, each suited for an application or data set, which often require training to be used effectively.
+Current segmentation algorithms often struggle to deal with non-optimal images where poor contrast, signal variability, or high complexity of biological structures mean that you must compromise your analyses and work with a solution that accommodates some of their data, but not all.
+This results in multiple, specialized tools, each suited for an application or dataset, which often require training to be used effectively.

-The advent of Artificial Intelligence (AI) has improved the situation.
-The development of computer systems able to perform tasks through machine- and deep-learning that would normally have required human intelligence-such as visual perception, speech recognition, decision-making, and translation between languages-has addressed some of the intractable problems.
+The advent of artificial intelligence (AI) has improved the situation.
+The development of computer systems able to perform tasks through machine- and deep-learning- tasks such as visual perception, speech recognition, decision-making, and translation between languages- has addressed some of the intractable problems.
 These solutions still require a large amount of annotated ground truth data to create a reliable, accurate training set.